Founder of Mind Awake

 Lucid Dreaming Teacher

-I want to teach people to cultivate wisdom, resilience, and self integration through Mindfulness-Based Lucid Dreaming.
+I teach people to cultivate wisdom, resilience, and self integration through Mindfulness-Based Lucid Dreaming.

 Mindfulness strengthens our relationship with ourselves and the people around us.
 By familiarizing with our minds, we gain self-awareness and mental clarity.
 In fact, the word ‘lucidity’ means ‘clarity’.
 And dreams show us what matters most in life.
 Dreams give us insight into our natural predispositions, tendencies, fears, desires… the stuff that goes on in the deeper places of our minds — the subconscious.

 The less familiar we are with our own subconscious mind, the more vulnerable we are to suffering and causing others to suffer unnecessarily.
 And that’s the point.
 That is why I am encouraging and promoting self-awareness, self-regulation, and self-integration.